The Strait of Hormuz Disruption: What the Current Gulf Operating Environment Means for UAE Businesses

 Fuel and logistics inflation

-Short-term disruption usually starts in the logistics chain.
-Higher perceived risk around Hormuz can lift shipping costs, war-risk insurance premiums, bunker fuel assumptions, and general freight pricing.
+Elevated route risk can increase shipping costs, war-risk insurance premiums, bunker-fuel assumptions, and general freight pricing.
 Air cargo can also become more expensive if airlines adjust routings, fuel hedges, or capacity plans.

 For businesses, the problem is not just the direct transport line item.
 It is the cascade effect.
 A company may pay more for inbound stock, carry larger inventories, or accept slower replenishment cycles.
 That creates a hidden tax on margin and cash conversion.